 Project Number EPI1406

 Title Community Outreach Promotional Materials

 Values Supported

 Purpose To promote messages related to protecting the Mobile Bay estuary

 Outputs/Deliverables Assorted items (SWAG) with estuary messages

-Outcomes Clean Water Act Relevance Increase public awareness of environmental issues; Increased knowledge of environmental issues and stressors
+Outcomes Increase public awareness of environmental issues; Increased knowledge of environmental issues and stressors

+Clean Water Act Relevance

 Year 1 (2013-2014) \$ 5,000

 Year 2 (2014-2015) \$ 3,210

 Year 3 (2015-2016) \$ 0

-Year 4 (2016-2017) \$ 4,176
+Year 4 (2016-2017) \$ 9,176 (Revised)

+Year 5 (2017-2018) \$ 5,000

 Other Funding

-Total \$ 12,386
+Total \$ 22,386

 Lead/Partner MBNEP

 MBNEP's purpose is to provide tools and support community-based efforts to promote wise stewardship of the water quality and living resource base of Mobile Bay, its tributaries, and the Mobile-Tensaw Delta.
 Public education is essential to raising environmental awareness and promoting behaviors that will lead to sustainability of the resources that draw people to the coast.
-Over the past several years, MBNEP has worked with the Gulf of Mexico Program, the Alabama Clean Water Partnership, and other partners to develop outreach material for use in raising awareness about the environmental issues and ecosystem stressors over which we have control, such as excess nutrients, stormwater, and nonpoint source pollution.
+Over the past several years, MBNEP has worked with the Gulf of Mexico Program, the Alabama Clean Water Partnership, and other partners to develop outreach material for use in raising awareness about the environmental issues.
 In the next fiscal year, MBNEP will continue development of materials for use in a multi-pronged community outreach program that includes an updated communication plan establishing goals, identifying target audiences, determining what information should be disseminated and how, implementing actions, and evaluating results.